VascoPlancha/Hands-on-GCP-Closer-Academy/docs/content/manual_exercises/ex1.md

 ## Code:

-Remember, you can still find it in the correct folder
+Remember, you can still find it in the correct folder.

 ::: manual_exercises.ingest_data.main